zerofo/sys-con/README.md

 ```
 Where 1, 2, 3, 4, ... is the key ID noted in step 7.

 Note: Depending to the controller, this windows procedure might not works.
-If the mapping is incorrect, please switch to the Method 2.
+If the mapping is incorrect, please switch to Method 2.

 ### Method 2 (Directly from the switch logs)

-1. Connect your controller to your switch and unplug it
+1. Connect your controller to your switch
-2. Open /config/sys-con/logs.txt and look for a line like: `Trying to initialize USB device: [0810-0001] ...`
+2. Go to: Settings -> Controllers & Sensors > Test Input Devices
+3. Press button and try to understand the correct mapping.
-3. Now Edit /config/sys-con/config.ini on your switch sdcard and add:
+3. Edit /config/sys-con/config.ini on your switch sdcard and edit your controller vid-pid section:
 ```
 [0810-0001]
 B=1